 COMMUNICATION

 Faculty and staff of the School of Social Work take pride in their accessibility to students.
-Telephone and electronic mail are the easiest ways to contact faculty when a face-to-face meeting is not feasible.
-Students who have difficulty contacting faculty are encouraged to work through the staff at both sites (Gulf Coast and Hattiesburg).
+Telephone, Video conferencing, and electronic mail are the easiest ways to contact faculty when a face-to-face meeting is not feasible.

 Email